antomanc/antomanc/README.md

 ## Software Developer

-### Experience primarily in web and mobile development, but i also have experience in backend development and low-level programming
+### Experienced primarily in web and mobile development, but also worken on backend development and low-level programming

 ### I currently use Arch Linux as my daily driver